Q: What documents do I need to submit for my I-20?

 Q: How will I know when my I-20 is ready?

 A: When your I-20 has been issued, you will receive an email to your UMich email address from the International Center inviting you to log on to MPassport to access your document.
 Don’t forget to check your spam folder.
+Please note if your I-20 hasn’t been created, you can’t access your MPassport account.

 Q: I received my I-20, and I would like to extend my program date.
 Can I do this?